 Now click the Create Monitor button and close the pop-up window.

 Uptime Robot will start monitoring your website or all the sites added to your account instantly.
-If Uptime Robot finds a downtime signal, it will send you an email alert along with the details such as the domain name and the reason behind the connection issue.
+If Uptime Robot finds a downtime signal, it will send you an email alert and details such as the domain name and the reason behind the connection issue.

-Uptime Robot will send another email as soon as your domain is back online with the total downtime of your website so far during the event.
+Uptime Robot will send another email as soon as your domain is back online with your website’s total downtime so far during the event.

-If you click the little gear icon on the right side, you can Pause, Edit, Delete or Reset Stats of your monitoring domain.
+If you click the little gear icon on the right side, you can Pause, Edit, Delete, or Reset the monitoring domain’s Stats.

 Uptime Robot Public Status Pages

-Uptime Robot is robust, reliable and yet almost FREE.
-And Uptime Robot does have a beautifully designed Public Status Pages.
+Uptime Robot is robust, reliable, and yet almost FREE.
+And Uptime Robot does have beautifully designed Public Status Pages.

-With this Public Status Pages, you can share the live Uptime stats of your monitoring with your internal team or with your broader audience such as your website visitors.
+With these Public Status Pages, you can share the live Uptime stats of your monitoring with your internal team or with your broader audience, such as your website visitors.

-At Host My Website Online, we are using Public Status Pages powered by Uptime Robot.
-By doing this, any of our customers can see the actual health of our infrastructure in real time.
+We at Rovity use Public Status Pages powered by Uptime Robot.
+By doing this, any of our customers can see our infrastructure’s actual health in real-time.

 Unlike many other web hosting providers who run their internal and mostly static Service Status page, we want to use Uptime Robot’s robust infrastructure.